arungudelli/angularjswiki/content/en/httpclient/get.md

 ## Creating re-usable Injectable Http Service

-We will create a new service which handles all Httpclient communication operations like requesting the data, post-processing the data, error handling,and retry logic.
+We will create a new service which handles all HttpClient communication operations like requesting the data, post-processing the data, error handling,and retry logic.

 The advantage of creating such service is we can inject it wherever we want(like any component) in our Angular application.